[LUM#13] The Sea Without People

-What happens at sea when humans are driven away from the coastline?
-A unique mission, led by researchers from the Marine Biodiversity, Exploitation and Conservation Laboratory (MARBEC / University of Montpellier, IRD, CNRS, Ifremer), aims to assess the return of marine wildlife during lockdown.
+What happens at sea when humans are kept away from the coast?
+A unique study, led by researchers from the Marine Biodiversity, Exploitation, and Conservation Laboratory (MARBEC / University of Montpellier, IRD, CNRS, Ifremer), aims to assess the return of marine wildlife during lockdown.

-Not a boat in sight.
+Not a single boat in sight.
 Deserted beaches.
 No one at sea.
-No one except David Mouillot and Julie Deter's team with their researchers, technicians, and divers.
-"We experienced scenes that were like something out of a science fiction movie, like the end of the world.
-The coastline was completely empty, something we had never seen before," says the marine biologist.
-This team is one of the few lucky ones who were able to crisscross the Mediterranean during this very unusual period of lockdown.
+No one except David Mouillot and Julie Deter’s team, along with their researchers, technicians, and divers.“We witnessed scenes straight out of a movie—like the end of the world.
+The coastline was completely empty—it was something we’d never seen before,” says the marine biologist.
+This team is among the select few who were able to traverse the Mediterranean during this very unusual period of lockdown.
 Their goal: to study marine biodiversity in the absence of any human activity.

-In partnership with Andromède Océanologie and SpyGen, two companies with close ties to UM and MARBEC, funding from the Water Agency, and the green light from the maritime prefecture, a dozen scientists embarked on a unique observation campaign lasting a month and a half.
-"Thanks also to the involvement and responsiveness of the University of Montpellier and our laboratory, which supported us in this ambitious project."
+In partnership with Andromède Océanologie and SpyGen—two companies with close ties to UM and MARBEC—along with funding from the Water Agency and approval from the Maritime Prefecture, a team of about ten scientists set sail for a month and a half on a unique observation campaign.“Thanks also to the commitment and responsiveness of the University of Montpellier and our laboratory, which supported us in this ambitious project.”

 A bold project

-Once at sea, the team deployed several types of tools to understand marine diversity.
-"Visual tools, on the one hand, thanks to underwater divers who filmed some exceptional images."
-The researchers also used hydrophones to listen to the sounds of the sea.
-"Normally, these recordings are disrupted by human noise such as boat engines," explains David Mouillot.
+Once at sea, the team deployed several types of tools to study marine biodiversity.“Visual tools, for one, thanks to the scuba divers who captured exceptional footage.”
+The researchers also used hydrophones to listen to the sounds of the sea.“Normally, these recordings are disrupted by human noise, such as boat engines,” explains David Mouillot.

 Exceptional images

-This inventory had already been carried out by the same team in the Mediterranean in the spring of 2018 and 2019, at a time when lockdown was still the stuff of science fiction.
-"What luck!
-We will now be able to make a real comparison of the state of marine biodiversity during the same period with and without human activity."
+This same team had already conducted this survey in the Mediterranean in the springs of 2018 and 2019, at a time when lockdowns were still the stuff of science fiction.“What a stroke of luck!
+This will allow us to truly compare the state of marine biodiversity during the same period, with and without human activity.”

 See also: